FiniteSingularity/obs-composite-blur/README.md

     </a>
 </h4>

+> **IMPORTANT RECENT RELEASE NOTES**
+> - In the 1.1.0 release, I have decided to leave the plug-in name (in the add filter list) as the english version of the name even in cases where there is a localization/translation file.
+This is so that the finding the filter matches the documentation here.
+If you were using a pre-1.1.0 version with either German, Spanish, or Finnish localization, note that the plug in name will now show up as "Composite Blur" instead of being translated.
+> - Another potentially breaking change in 1.1.0- if you were using the background for compositing option and had set the blending method to `SRGB Off`, you may notice a light halo around the blurred source.
+Simply switch the blending method back to `Default` to fix this.

 > **Note**
 > While we only release new versions of Composite Blur after testing it on local hardware, there are bugs and issues that will slip through.
 If you happen to run into any issues, please [open an issue](https://github.com/finitesingularity/obs-composite-blur/issues) and we will work to resolve it.